Taiwan and New Zealand sign a Trade Treaty

 New Zealand’s partnership with China, Hong Kong and now Taiwan is an exciting prospect for those looking to extend their presence in Asia.
 If you would like to take advantage of this burgeoning opportunity or have questions about how the agreement will affect your intellectual property, please feel free to contact one of our experts here at Baldwins.
 We are always happy to help.

-This article was written with assistance from Lucy Hopman.
+This article was written by Sue Ironside and Lucy Hopman.